Paradoxically though, if I play just the right kind music, I’ll sleep like a baby.

 7. Shpongle Falls, from Are you Sphongled by Simon Posford and Raja Ram

 9. Shivai by Mantra Man

 11. Cathedral Oceans by John Foxx

 12. Complex Heaven by Brian Eno, John Hopkins & Leo Abrahams

 13. Discreet Music by Brian Eno (note that this is 32 minutes long!)

 15. Weightless by Marconi Union (this was specifically written to be as extremely relaxing.
 I’ve even heard it called the most relaxing song ever.
-Oh, and it’s 42 minutes long!)
+It’s also another epic)